 1. The Peace and Quiet

 The first thing you'll love about Sanibel and Captiva is the peace and quiet.
 You don't come here for amusements or nightlife (okay, except for sipping a Cosmo-politan on the beach).
 Shopping here isn't like shopping in Naples, Florida, and that's OK.
-That's not to say the community is without its many world-class amenities like golfing, dining, or the Arts.
+That's not to say the community is without world-class amenities like golfing, dining, or the Arts.
 They're here in a big way along with tremendously wealthy residents.
 But you won't see it.
 The flashiest thing to do here is put on your finest sundress or shorts and head to a local hotspot like the Island Cow or Gramma Dot's for brunch.
 It's about slowing down here, reconnecting with your kids, friends, and yourself.

 The Sanibel Island beaches and those on Captiva are concession-free and uncrowded, like many along the southwest Florida coast from Sanibel to Naples.
 Even at the height of "the season" November through March, you'll still find your very own spot at the beach to call your own.

 2. Do-It-Yourself Fun